Can OnlyFans Be Traced Back to You? The Honest Answer — and How to Stay Protected

 Technical

-• EXIF data stripped from all photos/videos before upload
+- EXIF data stripped from all photos and videos before upload

-• Creator accounts logged in on separate device or browser profile
+- Creator accounts on separate device or browser profile

 Content